Finance professionals often pursue professional qualifications in order to advance their careers.

 There are 4 exam sections: Financial Accounting & Reporting, Audit & Attestation, Regulation and Business Environment & Concepts.

 You can choose to take the 4 parts one at a time, 2 at a time or even 4 at the same time.
-You can sit for the exam any time (Monday to Saturday) during the first 2 months of each quarter and at any prometric centers throughout the US.
+You can sit for the exam any time in the CPA exam testing window, which is the first 2 months of each quarter and at any prometric centers throughout the US.
 There are also testing centers in Japan, Brazil and 4 Middle Eastern countries.

 The exam format is much less flexible for CFA.
 There are 3 levels of exam, and you need to complete one in order to move on to the next.
 Exam content is focused on financial analysis and portfolio management instead of accounting, audit and taxation.